maldoinc/wireup/docs/pages/getting_started.md

     ```

-    The `@container.register` decorator makes this factory known with the container.
+    The `@service` decorator makes this factory known with the container.
     Return type is mandatory and denotes what will be built.

     ```python title="services/factories.py" hl_lines="3 4"
-    from wireup import container
+    from wireup import service

-    @container.register
+    @service
     def key_value_store_factory(settings: Settings) -> KeyValueStore:
         return KeyValueStore(dsn=settings.redis_url)
     ```